Removing Anodizing

 • Well ventilated room

-Removing the anodizing
+Removing aluminum anodizing

-Note, the longer you leave the oven cleaner on, the higher the chance you will pit the aluminum.
+NOTE: the longer you leave the oven cleaner on, the higher the chance you will pit the aluminum.

 Also, note that the metal might take on a blackened look if it takes too many baths in the oven cleaner.
-This slight oxidation of the metal comes off with a bit of Comet cleaner and a scrub.
+This slight oxidation of the metal comes off with a bit of Comet cleaner and a good scrub.

 Aluminum parts after anodizing removed

-If the only color you can get your part in is something you would not rather put on your truck, a $3.50 can of oven cleaner and some time can give you a nice silver part (which goes well with any other color).
-Give it a try and you might be able to save yourself the time it would take the LHS to order the part.
+If the only color you can get your part in is something you would not rather put on your truck, a cheap can of oven cleaner and some time can give you a nice silver part (which goes well with any other color).

 Before removing anodizing